Curriculum Statement

-During 2019-2020 we worked hard to develop our teaching of Geography.
-In September 2020 we were delighted to be awarded the Silver Primary Geography Quality Mark.
+During 2022-2023 we worked hard to develop our teaching of Geography.
+In September 2023 we were delighted to be awarded the Gold Primary Geography Quality Mark.
 Strengths were identified in all areas, including:

 A clear vision for geography.